-Applications currently being accepted for Fall 2013.
+Applications are no longer being accepted for Spring 2014.

 Continuing Education (CE) Grant